umbraco/UmbracoDocs/Reference/Common-Pitfalls/index.md

 ## Performing lookups and logic in Examine events

-There's a couple well known Examine events: `GatheringNodeData` and `DocumentWriting`.
+There's a couple well known Examine events: `TransformingIndexValues` and `DocumentWriting`.
 Both of these events allow the developer to modify the data that is going into the Lucene index but many times we see developers Performing Service lookups in these methods.
 For example, using `IContentService.GetById(e.NodeId)` inside of these events could cause an `N + 1` problem.
 This is because these events are executed for every single document